ThomasBuchinger/miq-flow/doc/reference.md

 ## Proxy Support
-Use http_proxy ENV var
+Support for operating system level proxy has to be compiled in the git library (`libgit2`).
+This work is ongoing upstream and depends on the exact version numbers involved.
+Currently only Hammer seems to support Proxies.
+* Hammer: Configure `http_proxy` ENV variable. (`HTTP_PROXY`, `HTTPS_PROXY` and `https_proxy` variables seem no to be honored)
+* Gaprindashvili: not supported
+* Fine: not supported

+## SSH Support
+Support for SSH as transport protocol is not available on ManageIQ, as it has to be compiled in the git library (`libgit2`).

 ## Confiuration Options
 ### Use a local repository

 ## Provider
-Technically Miq-Flow also needs know, how to access to ManageIQ's `evm:automate:import` rake task, in addition to the git repository and
+Technically Miq-Flow also needs know, how to access to ManageIQ's `evm:automate:import` rake task, in addition to the git repository.
 Since we are running on the appliance and the only real provider is local, we do not need to configure it

 ## Naming conventions